gausby/rebelle/README.md

 If a file did not export anything rebelle will put the label **(empty)** after its name in the initialization report.

+## Live code reloading
+Rebelle will attempt to reload the loaded modules, and files, as they change on disk.
+This is an experimental feature that will most likely end in a scarcely documented configuration option, perhaps disabled by default.

 ## Installation
 Install it using `npm install rebelle -g`.
 A command line tool called `rebelle` should be available upon installation.
 Remove it again using `npm uninstall rebelle -g`.